Congratulations, you’ve finally made it to the best week in the entire tax season to file your return.

 2. You’ll beat the tax refund thieves

-With the recent Equifax security breach exposing the info of more than 145 million of us in 2017, this is no time to dilly-dally when it comes to filing your return.
+With the Equifax security breach exposing the info of nearly 150 million of us in 2017, this is no time to dilly-dally when it comes to filing your return.

 3. You can file your taxes for free — no matter your income